MSc in Artificial Intelligence

 Throughout the year, leading companies visit the department to give presentations on the Applications of Computing in Industry.
 Many of these are on AI, and are a great opportunity to learn about the relevance and application of what you are studying, and speak directly with people working on industrial applications.
 We also have dedicated extracurricular tutorials on Machine Learning from guest lecturers, and a seminar series on Applications of AI which has included talks on subjects ranging from state-of-the combinations of machine learning with symbolic AI, to the ethical implications of using AI to extend human cognition.

-The deadline for applications for October 2020 entry is July 31st 2020.
-However, please be advised that we reserve the right to close applications before this date.
-For this reason, and because the number of places is limited, we recommend applying sooner rather than later.
+Applications for October 2023 entry are open; the deadline is 31st July, 2023.
+However, please be advised that we reserve the right to close applications before this date if sufficient offers have been made.
+We therefore strongly recommend applying sooner rather than later.

-Please note that the exact list of modules offered may be subject to change.
+Please note that the following list of modules offered may be subject to change.
 Click on a module name to be taken to a detailed syllabus for the module.